philippalbert/magic_mirror/README.md

 ## Usage

 1. Allow microphone access when prompted
-2. Say "Mirror" or "Hey Mirror" to activate
+2. Say "Hello Mirror" or click the mirror to start a conversation
-3. Ask your question when prompted
+3. Ask your questions; the LLM will respond to each one
-4. The mirror will display and speak the LLM's response
+4. Say "goodbye" or "stop" to end the conversation, or click outside the modal

 ## Raspberry Pi Deployment